Soils of the world must be part of any agenda to address climate change, as well as food and water security.

 To prove the business case while inspiring others with living proof that carbon farming benefits farmers, the community and our environment

 To share our work amongst multiple stakeholders and collaborators in order to most rapidly advance the global soil carbon research and verification standardization process

 To have multidisciplinary, verified science to support our farming practices; to work collaboratively as part of a growing body of farmers, researchers, businesses, policy makers and NGOs; to help support global work towards carbon drawdown objectives

-Our research program was founded in 2018.
-Spearheaded by Farm Director Asher Wright, and Research Coordinator Shaylan Kolodney, we collaborate with a group of scientists and researchers from various universities and labs around the country.
+Our research program was founded in 2018 with the goal of testing real-world challenges and opportunities that farmers face every day.
+We collaborate with a group of scientists and researchers from various universities and labs around the country.
 Below is a brief description of the researchers involved with the farm.

 Michigan State University